 National Association for Environmental Education (NAEE) – NAEE has been promoting environmental education for nearly 60 years.
 It supports all those involved in delivery of environmental education around the UK, so that together we can understand and act on the need to live more sustainably in order to protect the future of our planet.

-Global Dimension is a website that brings together resources, case studies and background information to help teachers bring a perspective from across the globe into their teaching.
+Global Dimension is an external website that brings together resources, case studies and background information to help teachers bring a perspective from across the globe into their teaching.
 Resources include finding out about the sustainable growth of the coffee industry to how to make African art from recycled objects.
 It’s super easy to find something relevant to what you want to be teaching!

 The Ellen Macarthur Foundation – the Ellen MacArthur Foundation was launched in 2010 to accelerate the transition to a circular economy.
 Since its creation the charity has emerged as a global thought leader, establishing the circular economy on the agenda of decision makers across business, government, and academia.
 Resources on this website are tailored to school and college education lesson plans.